jakobzhao/geog4572/lectures/lec03/readme.md

 Type: Coordianted View or Simple View

-Co-advsior: Dr. Lei Zou from Louisana State University。 Dr. Zou's recent study entitled ["Mining Twitter Data for Improved Understanding of Disaster Resilience"](assets/lei-annals-2018) was published in the Annals.
+Co-advsior: Dr. Lei Zou from Louisana State University.
+Dr. Zou's recent study entitled ["Mining Twitter Data for Improved Understanding of Disaster Resilience"](assets/lei-annals-2018) was published in the Annals.